 It has been 20 years since my little Tommy died, but today would have been his 30th birthday.

-The anniversary of the accident; his birthdays; His special days.
+A milestone.
+It seems it is the milestone days that still hold me in their grip.
+The anniversary of the accident; his birthdays; his special days.
 My special days.

 But I miss him!
 Oh how I miss him still!

-Like the milestone of getting his driver’s license, and graduating from high school; or the fun of meeting his girlfriends and contemplating his getting married, or his actual wedding!
+Like the milestone of his getting a driver’s license, and graduating from high school.
+Or the fun of meeting his girlfriends and contemplating his getting married.
+Or his actual wedding!
 Or holding his new baby for the very first time – Lord, I’ll never have that sweet, precious blessing.
 All these precious memories I didn’t/won’t get to make and keep with my sweet little boy, Tommy.

 Who would have been 30 years old today.